- Budget Office

 If the amount of the agreement is under $2,000 ($1,999.99 or less), no formal contract is required if the total expenses for the work performed is less than $2,000.
 After the services have been received, the Request for Payment form, along with a completed W-9 form and the 20 Common Law Test Questions, if appropriate, should be forwarded to the Accounts Payable Office so payment can be made.
 Payments will NOT be made without a properly completed and signed W-9 form on file.
 These amounts will not be encumbered.
 If the person with whom we are contracting requires a contract, the contract must be processed in the same manner as contracts over $2,000.

 If the amount of the agreement is $2,000 or more,the Agreement Routing Form must be completed and signed.
-A completed W-9 form, a copy of the contract signed by the person with whom the university is contracting, and the Agreement Routing form should be routed to the Comptroller's Office at least two weeks prior to the beginning term of the contract.
+A completed W-9 form, a copy of the contract signed by the person with whom the university is contracting, and the Agreement Routing Form should be routed to the Comptroller's Office at least two weeks prior to the beginning term of the contract.
 This will allow sufficient time for appropriate university signatures to be obtained.
 Payments will NOT be made until a properly completed and signed W-9 form and a fully executed contract are on file in the Comptroller's Office.

-If the form of the contract is different than the standard form presented in this section, a copy of the contact must be sent to the Assistant Vice President for Procurement and Contracts for review and approval prior to its execution.
+If the form of the contract is different than the standard form presented in this section, a copy of the contact must be sent to the Associate Vice President for Procurement and Contracts for review and approval prior to its execution.

 Standard Contract Terms and Conditions